The Goat and Her Three Kids: Critical reception and cultural legacy

 Creanga's literary tale is also classified in the international catalogue of Aarne-Thompson-Uther Index as tale type 123.

 Film Adaptation

-The short film The Goat and Her Three Kids starring Maia Morgenstern and Marius Bodochi, directed by Victor Canache and produced by Luana Georgiţă premiered in 2019 at the Transilvania International Film Festival.
-In an endeavor to unveil the true nature of the famed bed time story, the film aims to treat the audience to a different perspective, one that offers a glimpse at what the mother's tragedy actually looks like beyond the happy songs and colorful characters.
+The short film The Goat and Her Three Kids starring Maia Morgenstern and Marius Bodochi, directed by Victor Canache and produced by Luana Georgiță, premiered in 2019 at the Transilvania International Film Festival.
+In an endeavor to unveil the true nature of the famed bedtime story, the film aims to treat the audience to a different perspective, one that offers a glimpse at what the mother's tragedy actually looks like beyond the happy songs and colorful characters.

+This was followed by the horror film The Goat and Her Three Kids, also with Maia Morgenstern and Marius Bodochi, released in 2022.